FlorianFasmeyer/HeArc_AN_team2/Labo1/README.md

 ## File content

+	README.txt	-	YOU ARE HERE !
-	README.txt	-	The very file you are reading right now... labo1.html	-	Display the results of the project js
+	labo1.html	-	Display the results of the project js
 		main.js			-	demonstrate the use of the TeamTwo type